 How to Prevent Image Hotlinking in NGINX

 Image hotlinking is when another website links to images on your website images without hosting those images on their own server.
 It slows down your website and increases your data bandwidth.
+It is also content piracy since it allows others to serve your content as theirs.
 So it is important to disable image hotlinking on your website.
 Here’s how to prevent image hotlinking in NGINX.

 How to Prevent Image Hotlinking in NGINX